tdammers/sprinkles/README.md

     - `libpcre` (for PCRE regex support)
     - `libpq5` (for the PostgreSQL backend)
     - `libmysqlclient` (for MySQL support)
+    - `libssl` (for TLS support)
+  The exact names of the packages that you need to install for your OS may vary, so unfortunately we cannot provide a definitive list here.
 - Get the binary release tarball from https://github.com/tdammers/sprinkles/releases/latest (both zip file and tarball are available, both contain the same files)